-I am a family man in my 40’s living in the southeast US with a loving wife and one energetic kid.
-Besides my family, I enjoy travelling, cars, motorcycles, scooters, bicycles, DIY projects, creative solutions to everyday problems, planting trees and tending to our small vegetable garden.
+I’m a married man in my 40’s living in the southeast US together with a wife, a kid and a cat.
+Besides my family, I enjoy travelling, cars, motorcycles, scooters, bicycles, DIY, creative solutions to everyday problems, planting trees and tending to our small vegetable garden.
 I am interested in the subjects of finance, renewable energy, resource conservation, optimization, frugality and technology.
-My goal is to live a happy family-oriented life through learning, doing work I enjoy, self-reliance, lower consumption, zero debt, balancing our needs vs. wants along with the ability to know when to say “enough”.
+My goal is to live a happy family oriented life through learning, doing work I enjoy, self-reliance, optimization, lower consumption, zero debt, balancing our needs vs. wants along with the ability to know when to say “enough”.

-Presently, we are working on and getting closer to achieving Financial Independence, which I view as a milestone and not as a final destination.
+Presently, we are working on and inching closer to achieving Financial Independence, which I view as a milestone and not as a final destination.

 What’s the meaning of “Insourcelife”?

 It’s a play on how everyone outsources everything (car repair, home maintenance, yard maintenance, financial planning, taxes, buying fruits and vegetables instead of growing at least some, etc etc).
 Outsourcing is paying someone to do things for you.
 Insourcing is doing those things yourself.
 Outsourcing is consuming.
 Insourcing is producing.
 Outsourcing is spending.
 Insourcing is saving.

 Most people in today’s Western countries, especially in the United States, think that being able to outsource as much of their “trivial” daily tasks as possible to someone else is the sign that they have arrived financially.
 They work hard and don’t have time to be bothered when something needs their attention.
 Help is available 24×7 only a phone call and a credit card swipe away in a never-ending chase for convenience.